hddm-devs/hddm/docs/abstract.rst

 linear ballistic accumulator model.
 HDDM requires less data per subject / condition than non-hierarchical method, allows for full Bayesian data analysis, and can handle outliers in the data.
-Finally, HDDM supports the estimation of how trial-by-trial measurements of brain activity (e.g. fMRI) influence decision making parameters.
+Finally, HDDM supports the estimation of how trial-by-trial measurements (e.g. fMRI) influence decision making parameters.